 During trekking: Room in local teahouse on shared basis.
 Shared WC facilities, limited access to shower.

 In the cities or Chitwan National Park: Hotel room on shared basis.

 In most of our programs full board (breakfast, lunch & dinner, water) is included.
-Food is made from local produce, often organic and homemade.
+Food is made from mostly local, organic produce and reflects the area your are in.
 You will have plenty of opportunity to taste the Nepali national dish Dal Bhat [rice and lentilsoup with curry].